MOSES * EGYPT * SPAETH

 The Egyptian Factor

-This hypothetical classification of sources, and their hypothetical sub-sources, and the idea that the Bible is pure literary fiction, is contradicted also by so many new find and discoveries.
+The biblical researcher's "documentary"theory as well as its later offshoots, all with their hypothetical classification of sources, and their hypothetical sub-sources - and the idea that the Bible is pure literary fiction - is being contradicted even also by so many new find and discoveries.
 But many researchers have considered possible text alterations and modifications of older expressions as confirmation that the entire text stemmed from the much later times of the modernized expressions.

 However, the Bible says for instance that both King Hezekiah (Ezekias, 700 BC) and especially the priest Ezra (350 BC) edited the Bible.
 In such cases the texts had an established existence on a traditional basis prior to 700 BC.

-The Rabbinical Writings are an absolute necessity for the understanding of so many - also Egyptian - circumstances referred to in the Bible which is often ignored by researchers.
+The Rabbinical Writings - with their vast, ancient collection of biblically related texts of which the oldest parts are of the same age as the oldest parts of the Bible - are an absolute necessity for the understanding of so many, also Egyptian circumstances referred to in the Bible, all of which is often ignored by researchers of the Bible and of history as well.

-Here it is the merit of Freud that - in opposition to the research's more extreme opinions concerning a non-historical Moses - he clearly pointed out Moses' intimate connection precisely to the Egyptian universe.
+Here it is to Freud's credit that - in opposition to the official research's more extreme opinions concerning Moses as a non-historical figure - he clearly pointed out Moses' intimate connection with precisely the Egyptian universe.

 As an original written foundation regarding knowledge of historical activity before 900 BC in Israel is virtually unknown (so far), this gave rise to unrestrained theorism as was the case not the least in the German School, especially as its models are thus not verifiable; scepticism became a "faith" itself.